Wanna get on the invite list?

 Startup Poker 2.0 is the flagship event of Startup Haven, a community-driven organization dedicated to connecting tech entrepreneurs with information, opportunities and each other.

-The format of Startup Poker 2.0 is a monthly poker tournament exclusively for startup founders, execs and investors.
+The format of Startup Poker 2.0 is a monthly poker tournament.
 The event supports the startup community by bringing them together in a relaxed and fun atmosphere where the free flow of ideas, beer and trash talk are encouraged.
 Participants include founders and execs from more than 800 startup and early stage tech companies in Seattle, Portland, San Diego and San Francisco, with Los Angeles under development.

 Startup Poker 2.0 began in early 2007 as a friendly, low-stakes poker game among a few Seattle entrepreneurs, execs and investors who wanted to learn how to play the game better.
 With the blessing of spouses, the game would move from house to house.
 As the invitee list grew, the event out-grew the home-based venues (and the patience of our spouses) and so the event moved to a semi-permanent home — a large conference room at my own startup’s offices.